Mary Moylan: Personal

 She was portrayed by some friends as troubled because of her exile and the nature of her death, but George Mische objected to this image.
-Other friends remember her as argumentative, but a wit (Peters 72).
+Other friends remember her as argumentative, but a wit.
 Carl Schoettler of The Baltimore Sun reported that "Willa Bickham and Brendan Walsh, the couple who have devoted their lives to serving soup and love at their Viva House table, did keep in touch with Ms. Moylan during the years of her underground exile and afterward."
 In 2025, Viva House is part of the Baltimore Catholic Worker.